Doctor of Business Administration

-The purpose of the Doctor of Business Administration program is to prepare business and academic leaders to better develop their employees, students, and clients.
+The purpose of the Doctor of Business Administration (DBA) program is to prepare business and academic leaders to better develop their employees, students, and clients.
 The program equips students to research and teach a variety of business disciplines, with a unique focus on the integration of faith and ethics into teaching and practice.

 Students complete a business core, research core, and education core (including a teaching practicum).
 In addition, they choose a management or marketing concentration for in-depth study.

 Equipping students to teach and lead

 Students study learning and development theory and learn how to apply effective pedagogical tactics, techniques and styles in the classroom.
 They become effective researchers and discriminating consumers of research and well-versed in global business trends and their implications for business practice and classroom instruction.